sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

 2. A feature could be managed using local container image (*Local mode*) or kubernetes-provided image (*kubernetes-mode*).
     * A feature could be configured for local or kubernetes mode, with local being default
     * A feature could be switched between two modes.
-    * A feature could default to local image, when/where kubernetes image is not available and configured for kubernetes-mode.
+    * A feature could default to local image, until first kube deployment.

 3. A feature's rules for start/stop stays the same, in either mode (local/kubernetes)
     * A set of rules are currently executed through systemd config, and bash scripts.